All Episodes

 Do you think they have an agenda?

-All right, 800 941 Sean, glad you're with us, 25 now till the top of the hour.
+25 now till the top of the air.

-I I cannot even describe.
+I cannot even describe.

 There's so much there that's just so untrue that I don't even know where to begin.

-Then I then I go a step further.
+Then I go a step further.

-This was exactly what the contributors to the book, the dangerous case of Donald Trump warned about six months ago.
+This was exactly what the contributors to the book, The Dangerous Case of Donald Trump, warned about six months ago.

-The psych psychiatric professionals who contributed to the book have monitored and come to know Trump's character better than most clients.
+The psychiatric professionals who contributed to the book have monitored and come to know Trump's character better than most clients.

-Oh, you don't actually have to meet a client, talk to a client, talk to an individual because Donald Trump is unconventional.
+Oh, you don't actually have to meet a client, talk to a client, talk to an individual, because Donald Trump is unconventional.

-Well, that'll invoke the 25th amendment.
+That'll invoke the 25th Amendment.

 If Russia, Russia, Russia doesn't work, and Stormy, Stormy, Stormy fails, then I guess we can just go to the, oh, we've got to invoke the 25th Amendment of the Constitution.